Heyjoy/P5/writeup.md

 You're reading it!

+### Project files

+* main.py main function, creating the vedio and working steps for this project
+* detect.py main module, which have the car detect functions and result image creating.
+* classifier.py include the classifier related training methods and tools
+* extraction.py include features extraction tools and functions

+* datafield.py include all adjustable hyperparameters
+* utils.py include other support funtion.

 ### Histogram of Oriented Gradients (HOG)

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.